 Dandelion is considered a pesky weed that pops up in people’s garden, on their landscape and just about anywhere they could squeeze themselves.
-They are however a very valuable herb that is rich in nutrients and posses a number of healing properties; some of which have been scientifically proven.
+They are however a very valuable herb that is rich in nutrients and possess a number of healing properties; some of which have been scientifically proven.

 Scientific name: Taraxacum officinale